LPL-DAQ/arty/docs/DEV_SETUP.md

 # Development Environment

-The clover dev relies on [Dev Containers](https://containers.dev/) to maintain a consistent programming environment across all developer machines, regardless of operating system.
+The arty dev relies on [Dev Containers](https://containers.dev/) to maintain a consistent programming environment across all developer machines, regardless of operating system.
 This guide contains all setup necessary to 1) build and flash firmware, 2) run Python scripts for data processing or other utilities, and 3) contribute code.